github/docs/content/issues/organizing-your-work-with-project-boards/managing-project-boards/configuring-automation-for-project-boards.md

 {% endtip %}

-1. Navigate to the project board you want to automate.
+1. Navigate to the {% data variables.projects.projects_v1_board %} you want to automate.
 2. In the column you want to automate, click {% octicon "kebab-horizontal" aria-label="The horizontal kebab icon" %}.
 ![Edit icon](/assets/images/help/projects/edit-column-button.png)
 3. Click **Manage automation**.